API Reference

 If the table does not already exist, it will be created.

-This function only supports protocol version 1 currently.
-If an attempting to write to an existing table with a higher min_writer_version, this function will throw DeltaTableProtocolError.
+This function only supports writer protocol version 2 currently.
+When attempting to write to an existing table with a higher min_writer_version, this function will throw DeltaProtocolError.

 Note that this function does NOT register this table in a data catalog.